LT-IntroToAI-SY2526/assignment2-per3-mirandaescobar/a2_writeup.md

 2. Explain how you could use the match function for extracting information from a movie database.

  I could use the match function when extracting information from the database to answer the questions prompted for the given assignment.
+For example, it could return the movie titles in a list of movies prompted or the integer of which the movie was released.